About National Honor Society

 What is the Commitment?

-NHS will meet weekly, at lunch with Mr. Jones.
+NHS will meet at lunch with Mr. Bowman.
 Members are expected to attend all meetings and to contact the officer in charge if they are ill or have a conflict with a particular meeting.
 Up to three absences are allowed per term.
 Students with ongoing conflicts (Family/Work/Independent Study.) are asked to attend every other meeting and to communicate with the officer in charge in advance on the weeks they do not attend.

 Additionally, each member will plan and run one school or community service project in either the fall or the spring and actively engage in other service activities in the other term.
 All members are expected to contribute to the planning and organization of the project and to be present and working on the day of the event.
 While we recognize that every member cannot be everywhere, we do expect every member to contribute.
 Planning a community service event may involve attending a work party at a member’s house, selling tickets to family and friends, soliciting donations from businesses, or any number of other activities.
 We ask that all members share in that work so that a few people don’t have to absorb the bulk of the load.